namsor/namsor-javascript-sdk2/docs/JapaneseApi.md

 <a name="japaneseNameMatchFeedbackLoop"></a>
 # **japaneseNameMatchFeedbackLoop**
-> RomanizedNameOut japaneseNameMatchFeedbackLoop(japaneseSurnameLatin, japaneseGivenNameLatin, japaneseName)
+> FeedbackLoopOut japaneseNameMatchFeedbackLoop(japaneseSurnameLatin, japaneseGivenNameLatin, japaneseName)

 [CREDITS 1 UNIT] Feedback loop to better perform matching Japanese name in KANJI ex. 山本 早苗 with a romanized name ex.
 Yamamoto Sanae